Fractionalized Fermi liquids and the cuprate phase diagram: SU(2) gauge theory of the cuprate pseudogap

 \subsection{Photoemission spectrum}

 In the mean-field analysis of Section~\ref{sec:photo_pocket}, we obtained hole pocket description of the Fermi surface in Fig.~\ref{fig:photo}, along with the dispersion antinodal pseudogap in Fig.~\ref{fig:antinode}.
-Here, we will consider modification of the Fermi surface from the coupling between the bottom two layers of the ancilla layer model.
-The computations of Pandey {\it et al} \cite{Sayantan25} included the coupling to the spinons in $\mathcal{H}_{\rm pseudogap}$ in Eq.~(\ref{eq:WS}).
+Here, we will consider modification of the Fermi surface from the coupling to the bottom layers of the ALM, where the spinons reside.
+Should the FL* state survive at $T=0$, we expect the coupling of the hole pockets to the spinons to be relatively innocuous, as their interaction is mediated by the gapped $B$ bosons, and their zero energy modes lie at distinct momenta (see Fig.~\ref{fig:fls_spinon})---there remains a non-zero quasiparticle residue around the hole pocket at $T=0$ \cite{Mascot22}.

+However, there is a stronger effect at non-zero $T$, above low $T$ phases (such as those in Fig.~\ref{fig:period4}) where the spinons are confined.
+The computations of Pandey {\it et al} \cite{Sayantan25} of thermal fluctuations included the coupling to the spinons in $\mathcal{H}_{\rm pseudogap}$ in Eq.~(\ref{eq:WS}).
 This can be expected to have a stronger effect along the Brillouin zone diagonals proximate to the spinon nodes, as shown in Fig.~\ref{fig:fls_spinon}.
-Indeed they found that the backside of the hole pockets are suppressed, and spectral weight turned into Fermi arcs, similar to observations.
+Indeed they found that upon including thermal fluctuations the backside of the hole pockets are suppressed, and spectral weight turned into Fermi arcs, similar to observations.